Correspondence-Free, Function-Based Sim-to-Real Learning for Deformable Surface Control: Introduction

 \subsection{Our Method}

-\finalrev{The focus of this paper is a new learning-based sim-to-real transfer method that corrects the shape errors produced by NN-based forward prediction trained on simulation data, thereby enabling efficient and accurate NN-based IK computation for deformation control of soft robots, rather than proposing a new control strategy.}
+\finalrev{This paper focuses on a learning-based sim-to-real transfer method that corrects shape errors in NN-based forward prediction trained on simulation data.
+The method establishes a function-based mapping between simulated and real deformation responses, enabling efficient and accurate NN-based IK computation for soft robot control.
+It builds on a learning-based theoretical foundation rather than a new control strategy.}

 \JENew{Using a compact B-spline based representation of freeform surfaces, we propose a function-based pipeline that enables robust sim-to-real learning even when the input lacks of point correspondences (e.g., 3D scanned point clouds) or contains missing markers (e.g., MoCap data) / regions (e.g., 3D scan).
 First of all, it is based on} a new architecture that learns the function space of shape deformation represented by \textit{radial basis functions} (RBF).
 Specifically, each simulated free-form surface is approximated by a B-spline surface, the control points of which are employed as the shape descriptor in a lower dimension.
 The input of our sim-to-real network is the control points of a simulated body shape, and the output is the coefficients of RBFs that define a spatial warping function $\bm{\Phi}(\mathbf{p})$ by using the positions of kernel centers (Sec.~\ref{secFuncSpace}). \JENew{The sim-to-real network $\mathcal{N}{s2r}$ consists of two components enclosed by the black dashed lines as shown in Fig.~\ref{fig:sim2RealPipelineOverview}.
 Rather than relying on explicit point correspondences, it is trained jointly with a network $\mathcal{N}{conf}$ that predicts a confidence map.
 This map serves as a weighting function for evaluating the Chamfer distance between simulated and captured shapes.
 The training objective of sim-to-real transfer minimizes this weighted distance across numerous pairs of simulated and captured shapes, as illustrated in the differentiable alignment training module highlighted by the red dashed lines in Fig.~\ref{fig:sim2RealPipelineOverview}.
 Details of this training process will be presented in Sec.~\ref{secDiffRegTraining}.}